:: Last updated 5/25/2015 ::

 Are there days when the Mansion will be closed?

 Yes!
 The parks refurbish most attractions at least once a year, usually during off-peak weeks in the fall, late winter, and spring.
 In the past, the Haunted Mansion has been known to go down for scheduled maintenance in October, February, and April (and now for Haunted Mansion Holiday, the Disneyland Mansion is down in September and January...see the Haunted Mansion Holiday note above).
-The WDW Mansion was down for most of the summer of 2007 in order to accomplish its first major-change rehab in time for the first Mickey's Not-So-Scary Hallowe'en party in late September.
+The WDW Mansion was down for most of the spring and summer of 2007 in order to accomplish its first major-change rehab in time for the first Mickey's Not-So-Scary Hallowe'en party in late September.
 In general, "rehab" periods usually last anywhere from a few days to a few months, depending on the kinds of repairs and additions planned for the attraction.

 Disneyland.com and WaltDisneyWorld.com try to post refurbishment schedules to their calendars features as soon as the schedules are known, but nothing's guaranteed.
 Sometimes, an attraction will go "101" - Disney codespeak for a breakdown - with no notice whatsoever.